Atlantic Records: Expansion

 Atlantic played a major role in popularizing the genre that Jerry Wexler dubbed rhythm & blues, and it profited handsomely.
 The market for these records exploded during late 1953 and early 1954 as R&B hits crossed over to the mainstream (i.e. white) audience.
 In its tenth anniversary feature on Atlantic, Billboard noted, "... a very big R&B record might achieve 250,000 sales, but from this point on (1953–54), the industry began to see million sellers, one after the other, in the R&B field".
 Billboard said Atlantic's "fresh sound" and the quality of its recordings, arrangements, and musicians was a great advance from standard R&B records.
 For five years Atlantic "dominated the rhythm and blues chart with its roster of powerhouse artists".

 Beginning in 1954, Atlantic created or acquired several subsidiary labels, the first being Cat Records.
-By the mid-1950s Atlantic had an informal agreement with the French label Barclay, and the two companies regularly exchanged titles, usually jazz recordings.
+By the mid-1950s, Atlantic had an informal agreement with the French label Barclay, and the two companies regularly exchanged titles, usually jazz recordings.
 Atlantic also began to get recordings distributed in the United Kingdom, first through EMI on a 'one-off' basis.
 But in September 1955 Miriam Abramson traveled to the UK and signed a distribution deal with Decca.
-Miriam recalled, "I would deal with people there who were not really comfortable with women in business, so...we would do business very quickly and get it over with."
+Miriam recalled, "I would deal with people there who were not really comfortable with women in business, so...we would do business very quickly and get it over with".

-A subsidiary label, Atco, was established in 1955 to keep Abramson involved.
+A subsidiary label, Atco, was established in 1955 to keep Herb involved.
 After a slow start, Atco had considerable success with Bobby Darin.
-His early releases were unsuccessful, and Abramson planned to drop him.
+His early releases were unsuccessful, and Herb planned to drop him.
 But when Ertegun offered him another chance, the result was "Splish Splash", which Darin had written in 12 minutes.
 The song sold 100,000 copies in the first month and became a million-seller.
 "Queen of the Hop" made the Top 10 on both the US pop and R&B charts and charted in the UK.
 "Dream Lover" reached No. 2 in the US and No. 1 in the UK and became a multi-million seller.
 "Mack the Knife" (1959) went to No. 1 in both the US and the UK, sold over 2 million copies, and won the 1960 Grammy Award for Record of the Year.
 "Beyond the Sea" became Darin's fourth consecutive Top 10 hit in the US and UK.
 He signed with Capitol and moved for Hollywood to attempt a movie career, but hits such as "You Must Have Been a Beautiful Baby" and "Things" continued to benefit Atco through 1962.
 Darin returned to Atlantic in 1965.
 In 1965, Atlantic formed a budget label called Clarion Records.
 21 albums were released simultaneously in 1965, all of them shown on the back cover of their releases.
 No further albums were issued as the label lasted less than a year.